Home

 Filled with nature and wildlife, puns and pith, and a remarkably broad selection of my music from solo piano to huge electroacoustic ensembles, this multimedia essay premiered August 2, 2022.

-And to hear even more: Click the arrow below for a head-spinning tour of some VERY contrasting Shapiro works.
+And to hear even more: Click below for a head-spinning tour of some VERY contrasting Shapiro works.
 One of my favorite comments from listeners is, "some of your pieces don't even sound like they were written by the same person."

 Yup.
 Maybe that's why I love to compose: music is the portal through whcih I can share any part of myself, at any time--and maybe show you a little bit of yourself as well in the process!